 Your Printable Dosing Log (copy/paste to print): Date | Product & mg (THC/CBD) | Time | Dose (mg) | Effects @1h/@3h | Sleep/Pain (0-10) | Notes

-You’re already ahead by planning.
-This week, log one tiny trial and record how you feel at 1 and 3 hours—you’ll build confidence and find your sweet spot.
-You’ve got this.
+You're already ahead by planning.
+This week, log one tiny trial and record how you feel at 1 and 3 hours--you'll build confidence and find your sweet spot.
+You've got this.